Sociology

 Prerequisites: None

-Enrollment Limitation: Not open to students with prior credit in PSYC 103.
+Enrollment Limitation: Not open to students with prior credit in PSYC 103, SOC 103, or SOCI 103.

 Acceptable for Credit: CSU, UC